erizov/Professor/semester_7/lecture_39_operating_systems/deadlock_detection/README.md

 ## Introduction

-Deadlock Detection is a fundamental concept in operating systems fundamentals.
+Deadlock Detection addresses concept in operating systems fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: Algorithms that identify situations where processes are waiting indefinitely for resources held by each other.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below